F enigmatic scale diatonic chords

 Diatonic chords: F augmented, Eb minor augmented, A major, B unknown, Db unknown, F unknown, E suspended second.

-Use the interactive harmonizer above to explore triads, seventh chords, and chord variations for composing with the F enigmatic scale on guitar.
+Use the interactive harmonizer above to explore triads, seventh chords, and chord voicings for composing with the F enigmatic scale on guitar.